GCSE Maths Higher · AQA · Algebra

 - How do I write the meaning of a y-intercept in a real-life problem?

 Set the input variable to zero and describe what the resulting output value is in the situation.
-For with , the cost is £12 — so the y-intercept means "the customer pays £12 even if no films are rented", which in the scenario is a fixed monthly fee.
-For a draining tank , setting gives 200 litres — the starting volume.
+For with , the bill is £8, so the y-intercept means "the customer pays £8 even if no texts are sent", which in the scenario is a fixed monthly fee.
+For a draining tank , setting gives 200 litres, the starting volume.

 - Do I need units in a gradient answer for AQA Higher?

 Yes.
-AQA mark schemes for "interpret in context" marks require a rate with units — "pounds per film", "litres per minute", "km per hour".
-A bare number, or a number with only the output unit attached ("£4") and no per-unit phrase, will not earn the interpretation mark.
+AQA mark schemes for "interpret in context" marks require a rate with units: "pounds per text", "litres per minute", "km per hour".
+A bare number, or a number with only the output unit attached ("£0.05") and no per-unit phrase, will not earn the interpretation mark.
 The examiner reports flag this specifically, every series.

 Related misconceptions